 Remote Access User Qualifications

-- You have joined the remote user training (future offer) or you have already collected diffraction data at BL14.1 in person
+- You have joined the remote user training (future offer), or you have already collected diffraction data at the respective beamline in person.

-- You have an valid rex_account, which designates you as the responsible scientist throughout the whole experimental beam time
+- You have a valid rex_account, which designates you as the responsible scientist throughout the whole experimental beamtime.

-- We are expecting, that you have a solid understanding of macromolecular X-ray crystallography, which enables you to plan and carry out your experiments independently.
-The remote user support helps you on a technical/scientifc basis during your experiment, which mainly focusses on how to use our experimental infrastructure.
+- We expect you to have a solid understanding of macromolecular X-ray crystallography, which enables you to plan and carry out your experiments independently.
+The remote user support helps you on a technical/scientific basis during your experiment, which mainly focuses on using our experimental infrastructure.

 If you do not meet the requirements, please refrain from proceeding.
-Instead, contact Manfred Weiss or the beamline scientists and ask for a scientific collaboration prior to the anticipated beam time.
+Instead, contact Manfred Weiss or the beamline scientists and ask for a scientific collaboration before the anticipated beam time.
 The terms and conditions will then be discussed depending on your individual needs.